mukobi/MLAB-Transformers-From-Scratch/README.md

 - [X] Delete more non-transformers or non-essential stuff
 - [X] Delete duplicated BERT solution file
 - [X] Organize files to be much simpler (BERT and GPT2 folders)
-- [ ] Redo requirements by creating a fresh venv
+- [X] Redo requirements by creating a fresh venv
 - [ ] Run testing code for BERT
-- [ ] Refactor testing code into pytest or unittest
+- [ ] Refactor testing code into unittest
 - [ ] Create starter file for you with empty stubs
 - [ ] Make testing code call starter code and compare to HF BERT and maybe MLAB solution
 - [ ] Update BERT readme to be more clear about what to do (e.g. no tokenizer)